-In north-west Australia, AWC manages Mornington-Marion Downs and Charnley River-Artesian Range wildlife sanctuaries.
+In north-west Australia, AWC manages Mornington-Marion Downs and Charnley River - Artesian Range wildlife sanctuaries.
 In addition, AWC implements conservation management on Yampi Sound Training Area under contract with the Commonwealth Department of Defence, and on Tableland, Dambimangari and Wilinggin Country in partnership with Traditional Owners.
 These partnerships are an important component of AWC's management.

 The Wildlife Ecologist will work as a part of a team of ecologists responsible for implementing AWC's science program in the Kimberley.
-At least initially, the position will have primary responsibility for delivering the contracted science program across Yampi Sound Training Area (YSTA) for Department of Defence.
+At least initially, the position will have primary responsibility for implementing the science program across Charnley River - Artesian Range.
 Responsibilities may change over time, as delegated by the Regional Ecologist North-west.
 Key duties of the position include: